Note: Read my breakdown of the burger's components to see how I came up with this recipe.

 - Pinch cayenne pepper

 Combine meat in large bowl and toss to combine.
 Pass meat through grinder twice.
-Form into four disks, about 2-inches tall, and 2.5-inches wide.
-Refrigerate until ready for use.
+Form into four disks, about 2 inches tall, and 2 1/2 inches wide.
+Refrigerate until ready to use.

-Using wadded-up paper towel, rub inside of heavy-bottomed 12-inch skillet with vegetable oil, then place over medium-high heat until just beginning to smoke.
-Season beef pucks on top side with salt and pepper, then place, seasoned side down, in skillet.
-Using back of heavy, flat spatula, press down on beef pucks firmly to form 4-inch round patties, being careful not to let it stick to bottom of spatula.
+Using wadded-up paper towel, rub inside of heavy-bottomed 12-inch skillet with 1/2 teaspoon vegetable oil, then place over medium-high heat until just beginning to smoke.
+Season 2 beef pucks on top side with salt and pepper, then place, seasoned side down, in skillet.
+Using back of heavy, flat spatula, press down on beef pucks firmly to form 4-inch round patties.
 Season top side with salt and pepper.
-Cook until crisp brown crust has formed, about 2-minutes.
+Cook until crisp brown crust has formed, about 2 minutes.

 Carefully scrape patties from skillet, and flip.
-Top each patty with 1 slice American cheese.
+Immediately top each patty with 1 slice American cheese.
 Cook until cheese is melted, about 1 minute longer.
-Transfer patties to burger bun bottoms, close sandwiches, and serve.
+Transfer patties to burger bun bottoms, and close sandwiches.
+Wipe out skillet and repeat cooking process with remaining 2 beef pucks.
+Serve immediately.